UPS-API/UPS-SDKs/README.md

 To get an access token using the Client Credentials Flow, follow these steps:

 ### Installation
-1.Download the wheel file for the Client Credentials SDK.
+1.Download the files for the Client Credentials SDK [here](https://github.com/UPS-API/UPS-SDKs/tree/Python/UPS.Python.ClientCredentials.Sdk).

 2.Install the SDK in your Python Environment `pip install path/to/wheel_file`